Beyond cognacy: Introduction

 Another limitation of phylogenetic inference based on cognate classes is that it is by definition constrained to individual language families.
 There is legitimate interest in automatically inferred trees spanning larger collections of languages, perhaps from the entire world.
 Such trees provide information about the strength of evidence for putative macro-families \citep{jager2015support,akavarapu-bhattacharya-2024-likelihood}.
 Furthermore, they are useful for downstream tasks such as the statistical modeling of global language evolution \citep{bentz2018evolution,bouckaert2022global}.

 The literature contains several proposed workflows for extracting character matrices from word lists without cognate annotations, which can then used as input for likelihood-based phylogenetic inference.
 This paper presents a comparison of cognate-based phylogenetic inference with two such proposals, the one by \citet{jager2018global} and the one by \citet{akavarapu-bhattacharya-2024-likelihood}.
-These methods are evaluated in three ways: (1) by comparing the inferred phylogenies with the Glottolog expert classification \citep{hammarstrom2024glottolog}, (2) how well the inferred phylogenies fit to the typological features from \citep{grambank_release}, and (3) an estimation of the strength of the phylogenetic signal in the data, which is inferred with the software \emph{PyPythia} \citep{haag2022easy}.
+These methods are evaluated in three ways: (1) by comparing the inferred phylogenies with the Glottolog expert classification \citep{hammarstrom2024glottolog}, (2) how well the inferred phylogenies fit to the typological features from \citep{grambank_release}, and (3) an estimation of the strength of the phylogenetic signal in the data, using the difficulty measure implemented in \emph{Pythia} \citep{haag2022easy}.